HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

     There are hundreds of medical institutions, doctors, health centres, nursing homes, private clinics, companies and other institutions who have been using **Clungene® COVID-19 Rapid Test Cassettes**, which are distributed by us.
 Here you can find the webpage of some of them.

-    **Moreover, our partners, Phoenix Pharma and Hungaropharma distributes our rapid tests for all pharmacies in Hungary.**
 cards:
   - text: "### Frequently Asked Questions"
     link: /faq